How We Approach Difficult Hires.

 Disciplined Screening, Not Volume

-Every candidate is screened directly by recruiters with proven agency track records and in-house hiring experience.
+Every candidate is screened directly by senior recruiters.

 Our team has delivered in agency environments and later succeeded in internal roles — which means we assess candidates with a realistic understanding of: